intrinio/javascript-sdk/docs/StockExchangeApi.md

 var identifier = "USCOMP"; // String | A Stock Exchange identifier (MIC or Intrinio ID)

 var opts = {
-  '_date': new Date("2018-08-14"), // Date | The date for which to return price adjustments 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };
+  'date': new Date("2018-08-14"), // Date | The date for which to return price adjustments 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };